powervr-graphics/Native_SDK/external/concurrent_queue/README.md

 ## Reasons to use

 There are not that many full-fledged lock-free queues for C++.
 Boost has one, but it's limited to objects with trivial assignment operators and trivial destructors, for example.
 Intel's TBB queue isn't lock-free, and requires trivial constructors too.
-There's many academic papers that implement lock-free queues in C++, but usable source code is hard to find, and tests even more so.
+There're many academic papers that implement lock-free queues in C++, but usable source code is hard to find, and tests even more so.

 This queue not only has less limitations than others (for the most part), but [it's also faster][benchmarks].